vtex-sites/base.store/README.md

 ```

 ### Managing SVG Icons
-Icons are handy and help build beautiful web pages, but sometimes, including them can decrease performance.
-There isn't a silver bullet solution that allows them to be added while not decreasing the performance.
-So, this project suggests using SVGs from a single SVG file, located in `/static/icons/icons.svg`, and loading them with the `IconSVG` component.
+Icons help build web pages by illustrating concepts and improving website navigation.
+However, using icons can decrease the page's performance.
+One option to avoid the decrease of the page's performance is to use SVGs from a single SVG file, located in `/static/icons/icons.svg`, and load them with the `IconSVG` component.

 So, follow these steps to add or use a new SVG icon: